 Using the right context helps Copilot understand what you're asking and where to look.
-You can add context implicitly (automatically) or explicitly using #-mentions
+You can add context implicitly (automatically) or explicitly using #-mentions, @-mentions, or instruction files.

 ✅ 1.
 Implicit Context (Automatic)